gekatateam/neptunus/docs/CONFIGURATION.md

 </tr>
 </table>

-A special plugins, [Keykeepers](../plugins/keykeepers/), allows you to reference external data in plugins settings using `@{%keykeeper alias%:%key request%}` pattern:
+A special type of plugins, [Keykeepers](../plugins/keykeepers/), allows you to reference external data in plugin settings using the `@{%keykeeper alias%:%key request%}` pattern:
 ```toml
 [[keykeepers]]
   [keykeepers.env]